-As trustees, we acknowledge we have overall responsibility for ensuring that West Lakes Multi Academy Trust has an effective and appropriate system of control, financial and otherwise.
+As Trustees, we acknowledge we have overall responsibility for ensuring that Changing Lives Learning Trust (formerly West Lakes Multi Academy Trust) has an effective and appropriate system of control, financial and otherwise.
 However, such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives, and can provide only reasonable and not absolute assurance against material misstatement or loss.

-As trustees, we have reviewed and taken account of the guidance in DfE's Governance Handbook and competency framework for governance.
+As Trustees, we have reviewed and taken account of the guidance in DfE's Governance Handbook and competency framework for governance.

-The board of trustees has delegated the day-to-day responsibility to the Chief Executive Officer, as accounting officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between West Lakes Multi Academy Trust and the Secretary of State for Education.
+The Board of Trustees has delegated the day-to-day responsibility to the Chief Executive Officer, as accounting officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between West Lakes Multi Academy Trust and the Secretary of State for Education.
 They are also responsible for reporting to the board of trustees any material weaknesses or breakdowns in internal control.